 Prior to two-way delivery integrations like Lightspeed Delivery, restaurants would need to assign an employee to take the incoming orders from each tablet and manually input them into the restaurant POS system.

 Not ideal.
-But with our delivery integration, incoming orders from all channels–your table service, website and third-party aggregators–are automatically pushed from each channel directly to your restaurant POS and Kitchen Display System (KDS).
+But with a seamless delivery integration, incoming orders from all channels–your table service, website and third-party aggregators–are automatically pushed from each channel directly to your restaurant POS and Kitchen Display System (KDS).

 While order fulfillment used to be a drawback to offering delivery and takeout, that’s no longer the case as long as you have the right tools.